AdobeXD/plugin-samples/plugin-design-guidelines/ux_guidelines/Interface_Guidelines.md

 These are guidelines and best practices on the surfaces your plugin can use.

 ----------
-# **Navigation**
+## **Navigation**

 These guidelines provide clarity on the different entry points a plugin can have.

-## Entry points

 An entry point is how users access your plugin, users can access a plugin through the menu bar or a keyboard shortcut.

-### Menu bar
+#### Menu bar

 ![Entry point menu bar example](../ux_images/Menu_bar.png)

-### Keyboard shortcuts
+#### Keyboard shortcuts

 If you are considering having a shortcut for your plugin, make sure to keep these guidelines in mind.